About moles

 Moles are very common.

 Sometimes children have moles when they’re born.
 But it’s more common for children to get moles after a year or so and to get more moles as they get older.
-By the age of 15 years, most Australian children have about 50 moles.
+By the age of 15 years, most children in Australia have about 50 moles.

 Moles are mostly harmless.
 Moles aren’t cancerous.
-Some moles can turn into melanomas, but the risk is very low for children and adolescents.
+Some moles can turn into melanomas, but the risk is very low for children and teenagers.

 Symptoms of moles